Table of Contents

 About

 The circuit breaker reactive resilience strategy shortcuts the execution if the underlying resource is detected as unhealthy.
 The detection process is done via sampling.
 If the sampled executions' failure-success ratio exceeds a predefined threshold then a circuit breaker will prevent any new executions by throwing a BrokenCircuitException.
 After a preset duration the circuit breaker performs a probe, because the assumption is that this period was enough for the resource to self-heal.
 Depending on the outcome of the probe, the circuit will either allow new executions or continue to block them.
+If an execution is blocked by the circuit breaker, the thrown exception may indicate the amount of time executions will continue to be blocked through its RetryAfter property.

 Note